badoo/RIBs/android/tutorials/tutorial4/README.md

 This means that as far as `HelloWorld` RIB is concerned, when its button is pressed, it will correctly trigger `Output.HelloThere` on its output channel.

-Now of course we need to provide the dependency for consuming this `Output` from `GreetingsContainer`, otherwise the project won't build.
+Now of course we need to provide the dependency for consuming this `Output` from `GreetingsContainer`.

 This will be similar to what we did in the previous tutorial - we will satisfy it in the parent, directly.